incinerate/Parallel_KMeans/README.md

 References are in references folder.

-This link was very useful for me: http://mnemstudio.org/clustering-k-means-example-1.htm

 The implementation is in the file kmeans.cpp.

 Each dataset is in format expected by the program.